 The holidays can be a magical time.
 They can also leave us tired and overwhelmed.
-One thing is for sure – regardless if you celebrate Kwanzaa, Hanukkah, Christmas, Winter solstice, or all of the above – it is a time when you most likely experienced a sense of ‘awe’.
+One thing is for sure: Regardless of whether you celebrate Kwanzaa, Hanukkah, Christmas, Winter Solstice, or all of the above the holidays are a time when you most likely experience a sense of awe.

-Experiencing awe is an emotion comparable to wonder.
-Experiencing awe is feeling like we’re in the presence of something larger than ourselves—be it a natural wonder, a work of art, or feats of athleticism or altruism—that defies our understanding of the world and makes us feel like we’re one small part of a vast, interconnected universe.
+Awe is an emotion comparable to wonder.
+To experience awe is to feel like we’re in the presence of something larger than ourselves—be it a natural wonder, a work of art, or feats of athleticism or altruism—that defies our understanding of the world and makes us feel like we’re one small part of a vast, interconnected universe.

-For me, I experienced a sense of awe as I watched an amazing sunset on New Year’s eve cascade over the ocean.
-I experienced a sense of awe when I noticed the full moon on Christmas night.
+For me, I experienced a sense of awe as I watched an amazing sunset on Winter Solstice cascade over the rolling hills.

 Perhaps you experienced awe at some point this holiday season as well?
 Be it outside in nature, at a music concert, or social gathering.